justin-calleja/justincalleja.com/content/posts/using-viper-for-some-go-basics.md

 ---
-title: 'Using Viper for some Go basics'
 dateCreated: Oct 25, 2014 14:00:00 GMT+0000
-tags: ['go', 'viper']
+tags:
+- go
+- viper
+title: Using Viper for some Go basics
 tocEnabled: true
 ---